gvwilson/sensibleadventures/cloudherd/new.md

 Granna Fee frowned too.
 "Maybe 'a few' means something different to lowlanders."

-The soldiers' makeshift camp sat on a barren pinnacle of rock that rose like an island out of the forest.
+The soldiers' makeshift camp sat on a barren outcrop of rock that rose out of the forest like an island.
 Two dozen drab gray tents huddled around a small fire.
 Shading her eyes with her hand, Noxy saw a handful of men moving about, some propped against one another to stay upright.

 Grappa Gas gave a low whistle.
-"Aft's not going to like this," he said.
+"Aft's not going to like this."

-"Neither is my daughter," Granna Fee replied, shaking her head.
+"Neither is my daughter," Granna Fee replied darkly.

-One of the injured soldiers spotted the clouds a few minutes later.
+One of the injured soldiers spotted the clouds a moment later.
 The cloudherds were too far away to hear his shouts, but there was no mistaking the urgency in the way he waved his arms.
-Other soldiers crawled out of their tents and began waving and shouting as well as Aft steered Pillow in a long arc to the upwind side of the rocky outcrop.
-After a brief discussion that mostly consisted of interrupting each other, Granna Fee and Grappa Gas had Big Blue hover directly above the camp.
+Other soldiers crawled out of their tents and began waving and shouting as well as Aft steered Pillow in a long arc to the upwind side of the outcrop.
+After a few shouts back and forth, Granna Fee Gas had Big Blue hover directly above the camp.

 "You lot keep your eyes wide," Grappa Gas ordered the teenagers curtly.
-"Forest might be happy to have us take them, or it might not."
+"Forest might be happy to let us take them, or it might not."

-Pillow descended until she bumped against the northern edge of the rock, her upper side level with its top.
-The two older cloudherds riding with Aft stayed on board while he strode forward, barking orders to hurry the soldiers along.
-Only a few wind-borne words reached Noxy, but that was enough for her to know that he was telling the injured men to leave their gear, to leave their tents, to leave everything they couldn't pick up *right away*.
+Pillow descended until she bumped against the edge of the outcrop, her back level with its top.
+The older cloudherds riding with Aft stayed on board while he strode forward, barking orders to hurry the soldiers along.
+Only a few windborne words reached Noxy, but that was enough for her to know that he was telling the injured men to leave their gear, to leave their tents, to leave everything they couldn't pick up *right away*.

-Limping and stumbling in singles and pairs, the men began to clamber onto Pillow's back.
-A few still wore their battle masks, but most had tied them out of the way on the backs of their helmets.
-It made them look like a doll Noxy had once seen with one happy face and one sad, except the soldiers faces were fierce and weary.
+In singles and pairs, the men struggled to clamber onto Pillow's back.
+A few wore their battle masks, but most had tied them out of the way on the backs of their helmets.
+It made them look like a doll Noxy had once seen with one happy face and one sad, except the soldiers' looked fierce and weary.

-The older cloudherds helped the worst injured, and had others move apart to keep their weight balanced.
-As they were doing this, one of the soldiers stopped in front of Aft and began to argue, pointing at a larger tent set up a short distance away from the others.
-Other soldiers joined in, until Aft was partly surrounded by a half-circle of angry men.
+The older cloudherds helped drag the worst of the injured onto the cloud, spacing the soldiers out to keep their weight balanced.
+As they were doing this, a soldier began arguing with Aft, pointing at a large tent standing a short distance away from the others.
+Other soldiers joined in, until Aft was facing a half-circle of angry men.

 Finally he threw up his hands in surrender.
-Taking the horn from his belt, he blew two long notes, then windmilled his arm and pointed to Pillow.
+Noxy couldn't hear what he said, but a dozen men broke away from the group and hurried as best they could toward the tent.
+As their comrades climbed onto Pillow, Aft made sweeping motions with his arm and pointed at the outcrop.

 "No no no," Grappa Gas muttered.
 "You can take them all, lad, just get them loaded up and get out of there."

 "What?
 What's happening?"
 Noxy asked.

-"He wants us to come in behind him and take some of them," Grappa Gas told her angrily.
+"Butter-brain wants us to come in and load the rest," Grappa Gas said angrily.
 "But look---over there!"

-Something brown flashed between two trees a dozen strides into the forest.
-Something else---something much larger---briefly let itself be seen a few strides further away.
+Something brown moved behind the trees a dozen strides from the lower edge of the outcrop.
+Something else---something larger---briefly let itself be seen a few strides further away.
 In singles and pairs and packs, the forest was mustering its servants.

 Grappa Gas spat over Big Blue's side.
-"Forest is holding back for now," he said.
-"But we go in, it'll be on us like an avalanche."
+"It's holding back for now," he said.
+"But if we go in, it'll be on us like an avalanche."

 "It's not your decision to make," Granna Fee told him.
 "Aft's riding fore on this one, and---"

 "---and you follow your fore.
 I know, I know.
 Saints."
-Grappa Gas looked like he wanted to spit again, but instead he placed his palm on Big Blue and closed his eyes.
+Grappa Gas looked like he wanted to spit again.

+Granna Fee pressed her palm into Big Blue's back and closed her eyes.
 A moment later the cloud began to descend.

-Granna Fee looked at the three teenagers.
+Grappa Gas looked at the three teenagers sternly.
 "You shout as soon as you see anything, you hear me?"

-"Yes, granna," Sensy said as Rash and Noxy nodded.
+"Yes, grappa," Sensy said with a gulp as Rash and Noxy nodded.

-Five heartbeats, ten...
+Ten heartbeats, twenty...
 They were level with the camp.
-Grappa Gas steered them slowly across the wind toward Pillow's side.
-The soldiers watched them approach without expression, too weak and weary to be amazed at the sight.
+Granna Fee halted their descent long enough for Pillow to lift off and drift out of their way.
 "Hurry it up!"
-Aft bellowed at the half dozen who had dragged long canvas-wrapped packages out of the large tent and were staggering back through camp with them over their shoulders.
-He leaped onto Pillow.
-A moment later the cloud lifted off, clearing space for Big Blue.
+Grappa Gas bellowed at the soldiers who had gone back to the large Each.
+They had emerged with heavy canvas-wrapped bundles over their shoulders, and were picking their way through the camp to the cloud.

+Everything might have been all right if a cougar hadn't chosen that moment to step out of the trees.
+Catching sight of it, one of the soldiers snatched a branch out of the fire and waved it, shouting, "Hah!
+Get back!
+Hah!"

+"Oh no," Granna Fee breathed.
+Beside her, Grappa Gas swore fiercely and pulled his slingshot out of his belt.
+In one smooth, practiced motion he pulled its brace down, loaded it with a water-smoothed rock from his pocket, drew, aimed, and fired.

+*Thwack!*  Even from thirty strides away, Noxy heard the stone strike the soldier's hand and send the branch flying.
+"Run, man, run!"
+Grappa Gas shouted.

+But it was too late.
+The forest was awake now, awake and angry.
-The larger cloud touched down with a bump.
-An instant later something roared in the forest behind them.
-Noxy jumped.
-Sensy shrieked and Grappa Gas cursed as a brown bear charged out of the trees and halted a stone's throw away.
-It reared up on its hind legs and roared again.
+Sensy shrieked and Grappa Gas cursed as a brown bear charged out of the trees, reared up on its hind legs, and roared a challenge.
-Another bear joined it, then a cougar, and then---

-"Oh no," Noxy breathed.
-There were trolls in the trees, a dozen, two, three, a whole troop of them.
-They began hooting, shaking the branches around them until it looked like the entire forest had come alive.
+Another bear joined it, then a cougar, and then the trees were full of trolls, a dozen, two, three, a whole troop of them, hooting and shaking the branches around them until it looked like the trees were trying to pull themselves out of the ground and come after the soldiers themselves.

-The first of the soldiers reached them.
-He stumbled at the edge of the rocky outcrop and fell forward onto Big Blue, the package on his shoulder landing heavily beside him.
-The others were right behind him.
+The soldiers ran, boots thudding on the stone under the weight of their bundles.
+The one who had picked up the burning branch stumbled at the edge of the outcrop and fell forward, his bundle hitting the ground heavily beside him.
 "Come on come on come *on*!"
-Grappa Gas urged them.

-A stone flew through the air, then another.
-Suddenly the air was full of flying rocks.
-A soldier staggered and went down as one hit his head.
-Another struck Noxy hard in the back.
-She ducked and covered her head.

-"Hang on!"
 Grappa Gas shouted.

+The soldier struggled to his feet, picked up his bundle, and heaved it onto the back of the cloud.
+"Go!" he commanded, throwing himself onto the cloud's flank.

+The animals charged.
+Bears and cougars, a snarling wolverine, trolls on all fours with their teeth bared, all came roaring and snarling and hooting through the camp.

+"I've got him!"
+Grappa Gas shouted to Granna Fee, diving forward to grab the man's arm as he slipped down the slippery side of the cloud.
-Big Blue surged upward so suddenly that Noxy was knocked off her feet.
+Big Blue surged upward just a stride ahead of the onrushing creatures.

 "Look out!"
 Rash yelled, grabbing Sensy's arm and pulling her back as the cougar leaped up at them.
 The two teens fell together in a heap